-Since coming to the NCCD Children’s Research Center (CRC) I have been a trainer, coach, and consultant for social workers and child welfare agencies, but before I came to CRC I spent close to 20 years working with children, youth, and families in a variety of direct-service settings.
+Since joining the NCCD Children’s Research Center (CRC), I have been a trainer, coach, and consultant for social workers and child welfare agencies.
+However, before I came to CRC, I spent close to 20 years working with children, youth, and families in a variety of direct-service settings.
 I worked in clinics as a family therapist, in emergency room settings as a crisis counselor and evaluator, and in a foster care setting as supervisor of a child welfare team.
 My favorite direct-service job, though, was being a member of a home-based outreach team working with families involved in the child welfare system.

-This work is delicate work.
-Family members are essentially letting you into their home, into their stories, and into their life.
+This work is delicate.
+Family members are essentially letting you into their home, into their stories, and into their lives.
 I always saw this as an honor—one that needed to be handled with the utmost respect and care.

 I remember a particular family I worked with.
 There were two parents and five children, ranging in age from 6 to 16 years old.
-The father held down two jobs as a security guard and was caring but often distracted; he had difficulty consistently meeting the basic needs of his family.
+The father held down two security guard jobs and was caring but often distracted; he had difficulty consistently meeting the basic needs of his family.
 The mother struggled with mental illness and frequently lived on the street and away from her family.
 When she took her medication regularly she was wonderful with her children, but she hated how her medication made her feel, and I think she chose to be away from her children rather than scare them when she wasn't stable.
-Both parents adored their kids and while there were no immediate dangers to the children, there were long stretches where difficulties in the household would take hold: when food would be hard to come by, when it was hard to get the children to school regularly, when the house would become highly cluttered and chaotic.
+Both parents adored their kids, and while there were no immediate dangers to the children, there were long stretches when difficulties in the household took hold: Food was hard to come by, getting the children to school regularly was difficult, and the house became highly cluttered and chaotic.

-It was in one of these moments that the family was referred to the local child welfare department, which was how I came to be meeting with them at their home.
-I remember feeling nervous and wondering: Would they want me there?
+In one of these moments the family was referred to the local child welfare department, which was how I came to meet with them at their home.
+I remember feeling nervous, wondering: Would they want me there?
 Would they be angry?
 Could I be helpful?
-I remember our first difficult conversations where I tried to introduce myself, the team I worked with, and the ways we tried to work with families.
-There were many visits where I was simply trying to learn more information from them about what they wanted, what they believed would make a difference, and what was getting in their way.
-Both parents slowly began to let me know what they thought would help, and I did my best to let them know what I thought we could do that would help.
+I remember our first difficult conversations when I tried to introduce myself, the team I worked with, and the ways we tried to work with families.
+During many visits, I simply tried to learn more information about what they wanted, what they believed would make a difference, and what was getting in their way.
+Both parents slowly began letting me know what they thought would help, and I did my best to let them know what I thought we could do that would help.
 We slowly started developing a collaborative plan together.

 The SDM risk assessment is an actuarial risk assessment.
 It was created through studying large data sets from child welfare work and asking: What characteristics are most present in families’ lives when there are ongoing difficulties?
 These characteristics, or “risk factors,” are then grouped together in the assessment to help child welfare workers, supervisors, and ultimately families determine whether ongoing help by a child welfare agency could be useful.

 The risk assessment is not a crystal ball, but it does help everyone understand the likelihood that a particular family is going to continue to need assistance to keep children safe, promote their well-being, and prevent future child abuse and/or neglect.
 A family with many of the risk factors identified on the risk assessment is likely to be classified as high risk.
 Families with few of these risk factors will be classified as low risk.
 In this way, the SDM risk assessment functions similarly to risk assessments used in the medical field for problems such as heart disease or cancer.
-Just like the SDM risk assessments, these medical risk assessments use characteristics that research has shown to identify individuals who are most likely to struggle with difficulties in the future and who would benefit from assistance or behavioral changes now.
+Just like the SDM risk assessment, these medical risk assessments use characteristics (shown by research) that identify individuals most likely to struggle with difficulties in the future and who would benefit from assistance or behavioral changes now.

-In this case, we determined that ongoing help was needed and continued to work with this family for some time.
+In this case, we determined that ongoing help was needed, and we continued to work with this family for some time.
 It wasn’t always easy.
 Both parents struggled.
 They also both loved their children tremendously and made progress over time.
 The mother found a psychiatrist she had more faith in and began to take her medication more regularly.
 The father became better aware of his children’s needs and how to respond to them.
-In this child abuse prevention month, I remember both of these parents and how courageously they opened their door to a stranger to work together to make things better for their children.
+Even today, I remember both of these parents and how courageously they opened their door to a stranger to work together to make things better for their children.